eurostat/README/howto/java_eclipse_maven_git_quick_guide.md

 </project>
 ```
-where `MY_TOOL` is the name of the tool and `X.Y` the version tag.
+where `MY_TOOL` is the name of the tool and `X.Y` its version.

 Hit F5 and Alt+F5 to refresh the project.
 It should then be possible to use the tool in the `main` function of the application.
+You could start with the code snippets usually proposed in the tool documentation.

 ## Feedback

-Something missing, outdated or wrong?
+Something missing, outdated or wrong on this page?
 Feel free to [report it](https://github.com/eurostat/README/issues/new).